 The Illinois Veterans Home at Chicago will be located at 4250 N. Oak Park Avenue in Chicago.
-The project was designed by Harley Ellis Devereaux, Chicago and assisted by consultants in the construction disciplines.

-Contractor bids for construction of the 200-bed Illinois Veterans' Home at Chicago were opened in 2014.
+Contractor bids for construction of the 200-bed Illinois Veterans' Home at Chicago were opened at the James R. Thompson Center on July 22, 2014.
 A ceremonial ground breaking was held September 21, 2014 and the contractors mobilized on November 18, 2014 at the construction site.

 Construction is precast concrete with brick veneer.
 The building consists of five floors with common spaces, administration, and back of the house areas on the first floor.
 On the second floor of the building are four secure units with roof-top garden outdoor spaces.
-Twelve additional skilled care units are on the third, fourth, and fifth floors.
-Each resident room is single occupancy with a private lavatory and roll in shower.
-Each unit will have a serving kitchen, dining area, living room, and den.
+Twelve additional skilled care rooms are on the third, fourth, and fifth floors.
+Each resident room is single occupancy with a private lavatory and a wheelchair accessible shower.
+Each community living unit will have a serving kitchen, dining area, living room, and den.